 DMO has issued a series of staff "no-action" letters ("NALs") stating that DMO would not recommend that the CFTC take enforcement action against swap counterparties for masking certain identifying information required to be reported, subject to various conditions.
 DMO commenced issuing these NALs in 2012.
-DMO has extended and, in some cases, amended and expanded these NALs (e.g., in NAL 16-03, DMO permitted masking based on reporting restrictions in additional jurisdictions identified by the International Swaps and Derivatives Association, Inc. ("ISDA")).
-The relief provided under NAL 16-03 (the most recent NAL) ends by its terms on the earlier of: (i) the reporting party no longer holding the requisite reasonable belief regarding the privacy law consequences of reporting, as discussed in the prior NALs and modified in NAL 16-03; and (ii) 12:01 a.m. eastern standard time on March 1, 2017.
+DMO has extended and, in some cases, amended and expanded these NALs (e.g., in NAL 17-16, DMO replaced its prior approach of establishing a specific calendar end date for the relief with the "reasonable belief" approach described in clause (ii) of the following sentence).
+The relief provided under NAL 17-16 (the most recent NAL) ends by its terms on the earlier of: (i) 12:00 am Eastern standard time on September 1, 2017 for swaps with a certain nexus to France or to certain Swiss counterparties, as explained in NAL 17-16; or (ii) the date that the reporting party no longer holds the requisite reasonable belief regarding the privacy law consequences of reporting, as discussed in NAL 17-16 and prior NALs.
 While DMO has extended masking relief several times, DMO retains the authority to, in its discretion, further condition, modify, suspend, terminate or otherwise restrict the terms of the no-action relief.